basarat/algorithms/src/maximumContiguousSubarray/README.md

 ```

 * Lets solve the example array by hand with a simple table
+* At element -2, the max including it would be -2, so the max we can hope to achieve is -2,
+* At element  1, the max including it would be 1, as there is no point in including the previous -2.
+So the max is 1,
+* At element -3, the max including it would be -2, as we should include the previous maxInc of 1.
+However since this is less than the previous max, so we wouldn't includ `maxInc` for the net max.
+* Lets just fill out the table a bit faster.
+You basically just follow the two formulas for `maxInc` and `max` at each step.

 ***Select the table***
 * Given a table like this which we can store in O(n) since its just two additional arrays we